-As someone who analyzes movement for a living (and who needs lots of props in my personal practice), I’m in awe when I see someone with the strength, flexibility and body awareness to strike a pose in its fullest expression.
+As someone who analyzes movement for a living (and who needs lots of props in my personal practice), I’m in awe when I see someone with the strength, flexibility and body awareness to strike a pose without stiffness as a factor.
 On the flip side, I cringe when I see someone resting at their joint’s end range rather than using muscular control.
 For people with more flexibility, it’s often possible to achieve increased depth and range in yoga postures.
 However, depth without control may result in too much stress on the joint and its supportive structures (looking at you, hips and shoulders).
-While our bodies are meant to move freely in lots of directions, repeated stress at end ranges in some positions can sideline you from yoga and all of the other things you love to do.
-A few things to keep in mind to help you get what you want out of your practice without any adverse effects:
+While our bodies are meant to move freely in lots of directions, repeated stress at end ranges in some positions can sideline you from yoga asana and all of the other things you love to do.
+A few things to keep in mind to help you get what you want out of your practice without adverse effects:

 Control!
-So this applies to both my peeps who feel a little on the stiff side as well- but is also REALLY important for those who don’t feel limitations at the end range of postures and/ or are pushing to get as deeply as they can (if this sounds like you OR you are an instructor cuing your clients in this way- please, please please check out Dr. Ginger Garner’s posts on the hip and yoga here and here).
+So this applies to both my peeps who feel a little on the stiff side as well- but is also REALLY important for those who don’t feel limitations at the end range of postures and/ or are pushing to get as deeply as they can (if this sounds like you, check out Dr. Ginger Garner’s posts on the hip and yoga here and here).
 If you are ‘resting’ at the bottom of your lunge or Warrior poses, try a shorter or less deep range of the posture to focus on your muscles working rather than ‘hanging out’ in the posture.
 Be mindful of how you get into your postures- are you controlling the movement in your shoulders, spine and hips, or are you flopping in or out of the movement?
 Are you holding your breath?
 When we are looking at movement in the clinic, the transitions in and out of the pose are of equal importance to the posture itself.

 Say it with me- Stability before Mobility: Make sure your foundation is strong, so that when you build on it you are able to move through the pose safely.
 Meaning, before you push into downward-facing dog, make sure that your starting point is solid- chin slightly tucked, shoulder blades and hips supported, and able to control your transition without holding your breath or bulging your abdomen.
-This becomes further important if you are practicing in a flow class- shoulder strength and coordination is required for moving in and out of downward-facing dog from plank and chataranga, not to mention the endurance required for a full class.
-If you find that you have some challenges moving in and out of a posture, try some modifications that allow you to continue your practice while maintaining good trunk and joint control.
+Or you can use a wall or chair to change how the pose feels for you.
+Control with transitions becomes further important if you are practicing in a flow class- shoulder strength and coordination is required for moving in and out of downward-facing dog from plank and chataranga, not to mention the endurance required for a full class.
+If you find that you have some challenges moving in and out of a posture, find a wall to try out some variations that allow you to flow through your practice while maintaining good trunk and joint control.